-There are 13 homework assignments that you will complete during the semester, with your lowest homework assignment grade being automatically dropped from your final course grade at the end of the semester.
+There are 10 homework assignments that you will complete during the semester, with your lowest homework assignment grade being automatically dropped from your final course grade at the end of the semester.
 Each homework assignment is worth 10 points.
 Links to homework assignments can be found within the weekly modules or by going to the Quizzes link on the left side of the CarmenCanvas course page.

 To make sure you stay on top of the material in the course, there are almost WEEKLY homework assignments (beginning Week 1 of the semester).
 Each homework assignment consists of 10 multiple-choice questions, and we set the assignments up this way to give you practice with the types of questions that will appear on your exams.
 Each question is worth 1 point, and you will complete these assignments through CarmenCanvas by the appropriate deadline.
-Homework assignments will almost always be due on Sundays by 11:59 p.m. with the exception of Homework Assignment #13 which will be due on a Monday.
+Homework assignments will always be due on Sundays by 11:59 p.m.
 Although the homework assignments are set up using the quiz tool in Carmen, they are not "quizzes" in the traditional sense.
 You can have as much time as you need to complete homework assignments before the deadline, and you can use your textbook and lecture notes, but once you officially submit your work to be graded, you cannot personally change any of your submitted answers, and you get just one attempt to work on each homework assignment.
-Note that if you do need to change a submitted answer before the assignment deadline, if you contact Dr. Everson before the deadline, she will change the answer for you.
+Note that if you do need to change a submitted answer before the deadline, she will change the answer for you.
 Once the deadline has passed, the assignment will be automatically graded and you will receive feedback.
 Please refer to the document "Completing Homework Assignments and Reviewing Feedback" in the Syllabus & Other Stuff section of the course website for details on how you can see feedback on your homework assignments.
 If you do not attempt to complete a homework assignment at all, you will not have any access to assignment feedback or to the correct answers for each homework question, so it's to your advantage to at least try to work through each assignment and not completely skip any assignment.